Omarmeks89/Omarmeks89/README.md

 ### Hi, i`m Egor!
-I`m python backend developer and intrested in computer science, asynchronous and multithreading programming, distributed cloud systems, databases, virtual mashines and OS structure.
+I`m developer and intrested in computer science, asynchronous and multithreading programming, distributed cloud systems, databases, virtual mashines and OS structure.
 So, welcome to my github page)

 ### A few technologies that I use now